Chapter 8. SQL-Invoked Routines

 declare handler statement

-A handler declaration may specify an SQL procedure statement to be performed when the handler is activated.
-When an exception occurs, the example below performs the UNDO as in the previous example, then inserts the (invalid) data into a separate table.
+A handler declaration may specify an <SQL procedure statement> to be performed when the handler is activated.
+In the example below the handler performs the UNDO as in the previous example then inserts the (invalid) data into a separate table.
+We create a new table for the invalid attempts.

 DECLARE UNDO HANDLER FOR SQLEXCEPTION

-The <SQL procedure statement> is required by the SQL Standard but is optional in HyperSQL.
-If the execution of the <SQL procedure statement> specified in the handler declaration throws an exception itself, then it is handled by the handlers that are currently active.
+The <SQL procedure statement> in the handler declaration is required by the SQL Standard but is optional in HyperSQL.
+If the execution of the <SQL procedure statement> specified in the handler declaration throws an exception itself, then it is handled by the handlers that are currently active at an enclosing (outer) BEGIN ...
+END block.
 The <SQL procedure statement> can itself be a compound statement with its own handlers.

 Assignment Statement